fbn19/tienda/README.md

 # tienda
-Project named tienda to sumulate a software enviroment of some store
+Project named tienda to sumulate a software enviroment of some store as i just said puto